 Rocky Docs Formatting - Introduction¶

-Over the last year, a lot has changed with Rocky documentation.
-This guide is meant to help contributors get familiar with our more advanced formatting options: including admonitions, numbered lists, tables, and more.
+This guide highlights our more advanced formatting options, including admonitions, numbered lists, tables, and more.

-To be clear, a document may or may not need to contain any of these elements.
-If you feel that your document will benefit from them, then this guide should help.
+A document may or may not need to contain any of these elements.
+If you feel that your document will benefit from special formatting, then this guide should help.

 A Note About Headings

-Headings are not really special formatting characters, but rather standard markdown syntax.
+Headings are not special formatting characters; rather they are standard markdown syntax.
 They include a single level one heading: